bramschulting/UrbanDictionary/README.md

 - RxSwift
   - Verdict: very nice!
 Takes some getting used to, but that’s to be expected.
 - UI Testing
   - Verdict: very nice!
-I ended up using [Swifter](https://github.com/httpswift/swifter) to create a mock server, because I don't like the idea of testing agains a live server.
+I ended up using [Swifter](https://github.com/httpswift/swifter) to create a mock server, because I don't like the idea of testing against a live server.

 Since this is just a small test project, I will probably not accept any pull requests 🤷‍♀️